raj713335/kong-gateway/README.txt

 Open terminal, and run this command

-#> docker-compose down && docker-compose up -d
+#> docker-compose -f docker-compose.yml up -d --build

 Wait about 5 minutes for all the elastic container to starts